darkecology/wsrdata/README.md

 machine learning models for detecting and tracking communal bird roosts.

 ### Under Construction
-- What licenses to use?
-- Which user model (i.e. scaling factors) to use for bbox annotations?
+- Which user models (i.e. scaling factors) to use for bbox annotations?
 - Dataset visualization from npy arrays and annotations
+- If there is a newly established standard input format for annotations, related code including those in step 6 of tools/prepare_dataset_v0.1.0.py will need to be updated
 - Conversion between json and csv
-- Edge case: omit array or dualpol array version

 ### Overview
 - **datasets** is a directory reserved for json files created by this repository to define datasets in the modified [COCO format](https://cocodataset.org/#format-data) demonstrated below.
-We use 0-based indexing for all ids; empty dictionaries, empty lists, empty tuples, empty strings, and -1 to indicate "not applicable".
+We use 0-based indexing for all ids; None, empty lists, empty strings, etc to indicate "not applicable".
     ```angular2
     {
         "info":                   info,
         "license":                [license],
-        "arrays":             {"train": [array], "val": [array], "test": [array]},
-        "arrays_for_dualpol": {"train": [array], "val": [array], "test": [array]},
+        "scans":                  {"train": [scan], "val": [scan], "test": [scan]},
-        "annotations":        {"train": [annotation],
-                               "val": [annotation],
-                               "test": [annotation]},
-        "categories":         ["roost", "rain", ...],
     }

     info = {